 Osprey Program- Since 1970 Groton Utilities has provided modified utility poles with Department of Energy & Environmental Protection (DEEP)-designed nesting platforms for osprey.
 The program was started by the Electric Department in an effort to limit the incidence of power outages due to birds landing on live electric equipment.
 Modified poles provide alternate locations for nesting and perching.
 As the Osprey population increased over the decades, additional poles were provided.
 Both Electric and Water Departments have been involved in working with DEEP state wildlife division for banding programs and bird counts.

 Connecticut Audubon stewards also monitor nest activity and record the findings in an interactive map on their website. https://www.ctaudubon.org/osprey-nation-map-data

 In 2011 a pair of bald eagles nested within the watershed of Groton Utilities.
 Sightings continue though the nest is currently unused.

-In an ongoing partnership with Connecticut Department of Energy and Environmental Protection (CT DEEP) and National Oceanic and Atmospheric Administration (NOAA), Water Treatment Plant operators from Groton Utilities constructed an American eel collection system.
+In an ongoing partnership with Connecticut Department of Energy and Environmental Protection (CT DEEP) and The United States Geological Survey (USGS), Water Treatment Plant operators from Groton Utilities constructed an American eel collection system.
 The system is deployed each fall to collect live eels during their migration period.
 The life cycle of the American eel involves a seasonal migration from fresh water to the ocean and eventually to the Sargasso Sea where they spawn.
 Without the collection system there is risk of eels swimming into the intake piping of the Water Treatment Plant; or facing the challenge of swimming downstream, at a time in the season when natural flows are low and sometimes without the necessary overflow from the Poquonnock Reservoir that feeds the head of the Poquonnock River.
 With the collection system live eels are measured and counted by CT DEEP before being released downstream, into the Poquonnock River estuary, by hand.